 Help familiarize your students with definite and indefinite articles a/an and the.
 Articles provide specificity in English by indicating which object or objects are being referenced.
-Using them indicates whether a word is singular or plural and whether a noun is definite or indefinite.
 This handout introduces students to several basic rules regarding articles when talking about transportation.

 We use CEFR

 As a great ESL teacher you need to be able to adapt your teaching style and presentation of material to suit the student’s level.

 The six reference levels used by the Common European Framework of Reference (CEFR) for grading an individual’s language proficiency are A1, A2, B1, B2, C1, C2.

 Our suggested levels are just an indication.
 Teachers should evaluate the suitability of a Handout before it is taught in a class.
 Often, a Handout is included in two levels.
 This is based on variations in the way it can be taught in a lesson.
 A Handout may be suitable as an introductory lesson for one level and a review for a higher level.
 The Teaching Notes may include suggestions on how to teach Handouts to mixed level students.